-what is the shelf life of blood and journey of a blood sample?
+What is the shelf life and journey of a blood sample?

-Once a blood sample has been collected and labeled, it must be delivered, shipped or otherwise transported to a lab for testing.
-What is the shelf life of blood samples?
 Whole blood samples of liquid or “wet” blood have a short shelf life.
 For example, six weeks is considered the maximum "shelf life" of a blood donation intended for transfusion.
 After just three weeks, blood is less effective at delivering oxygen-rich cells through the body, and also is less able to flow through the body's smallest capillaries.
-Here we explore the shelf life of blood and the journey of a blood sample that is collected for lab testing.

-“For specimen integrity and accurate test results, blood samples must be transported and stored in specific ways,” says James Rudge, PhD, Technical Director, Neoteryx.
+“For specimen integrity and accurate test results, blood samples must be transported and stored in specific ways,” says James Rudge, PhD, Microsampling Technical Director, Trajan.
 “The way the blood is initially collected and how it's transported and stored affect its long-term viability.”

 For example, a wet blood sample that has been collected via a traditional phlebotomy blood draw into vials or tubes cannot remain at room temperature longer than eight hours.

 3. Maintaining Wet Blood Sample Viability

 If a wet blood sample is kept at room temperature, in most cases it should be in the laboratory for analysis within eight hours of the blood collection event.
 If sample analysis cannot be completed within that 8-hour timeframe, the sample is typically placed in cold storage at +2°C to +8°C for no longer than seven days.

 If assays on a wet blood sample are not completed within seven days, or if the sample is to be stored for longer than seven days, it should be frozen at -15°C to -20°C.

 4. Dried Blood Samples: A Preferable Alternative